9th Artificial Intelligence in Chemistry Symposium

 Workshop on Wednesday 2nd September

 One of the key pieces of feedback from the previous meetings was the desire for an introduction to AI/ML for Chemistry.
 For scientists new to the area the acronyms and terminology can be a significant barrier.
-For those who are already involved in AI/ML the whole scientific field is expanding so rapidly it is becoming impossible to keep abreast with latest developments and understand the strengths and weaknesses of the various approaches.
+For those who are already involved in AI/ML the whole scientific field is expanding and changing so rapidly it is becoming impossible to keep abreast of the latest developments.
 So, the 2026 meeting will include a half-day workshop prior to the main meeting to provide this introduction.

 Who should attend